 The Mysterious Elephant

-Based on archive records from the Château de Labourdonnais, it is reported the elephant was imported from India by Adrien D’Epinay, in the end of 1830s.
-Adrien D’Epinay, the father of the great sculptor, Prosper D’Epinay, who contributed enormously in the standard of living of slaves in the 1830s, was also the co-partner of Jacques de Chasteigner Dumée on Labourdonnais sugar estate.
+Based on archive records from the Château de Labourdonnais, it is reported the elephant was imported from India by Adrien D’Epinay, at the end of the 1830s.
+Adrien D’Epinay, the father of the great sculptor, Prosper D’Epinay, who contributed enormously to the standard of living of slaves in the 1830s, was also the co-partner of Jacques de Chasteigner Dumée on Labourdonnais sugar estate.

 The Voyage Of Charles Darwin